FuelLabs/sway/docs/src/sway-on-chain/libraries.md

 }
 ```

-which defines a trait, then implements it for the `u64` type with an implementation.
+This snippet defines the trait `Add`, then implements it for the `u64` type by providing a function body.
 This gives all `u64`s the `add` function, which is inserted at compile time when you use the `+` operator in Sway.
-Libraries don't just have to export functions attached to types though, you can also use libraries to just export types like below.
+Libraries can export more than functions, though.
+You can also use libraries to just export types like below.

 ```sway
 pub struct MyStruct {